 DAVE ROBINSON – background and interests

 Never was a person luckier than one raised in the Devonshire countryside, later to settle in Australia, "the land of milk and honey" (wish it were still so*).
 Since arriving here in 1971, I've moved house many times, living with my family in Sydney's western suburbs, the NSW Northern Tablelands and South-east Queensland, and (after settling the children in Brisbane) with my spouse in the Sunshine Coast and more recently in far north Queensland's Clifton Beach, an outer suburb of Cairns and unquestionably my favourite abode so far.
-However, we have now found a picturesque spot near Brisbane, which we intend to make our final home.
 The vagrant life is entertaining but not necessarily to be recommended.
 There's something more solidly human about picking a pleasant patch in the country and building up a permanent home and lifestyle there from scratch.
 In today's world few people are able to go down this road.

 (* November 2014 - More like a land of coal and cattle and leaning evermore in that direction under a string of incompetent prime ministers and Queensland premiers.)Dave Robinson is an exceedingly common name.
 Because of my amateurish interest in philosophy, I had better mention at once that I am not the Dave Robinson who is a professional philosopher and author of the fascinating book "Introducing Philosophy" and several other related books in the same series.

-Idols and heroes - These include Beethoven, Kant, Einstein, Darwin, David Attenborough and his film crews, all the great classical pianists, and perhaps most of all, our war veterans and "diggers", both dead and alive (blurb and link to slides here, slides only here, signature poem for this site Invictus and, in very different vein, one of my undecipherable doodles here.)
+Idols and heroes - These include Beethoven, Kant, Einstein, Darwin, David Attenborough and his film crews, all the great classical pianists, and most of all, our war veterans and "diggers", both dead and alive.
 And I should not forget my wife, whose efforts in voluntary community work I especially applaud.
 Many Australians, believe it or not, have never heard of one or more of the four celebrities heading this list, but few would fail to recognise my idol of the moment, that remarkable youngster, Bindi Irwin, daughter of Terri and deceased “crocodile hunter”, Steve Irwin.
 Long may she reign! (but I don't hold the same opinion about the crocs - see Crocs - Are there too many? ).
 Recently (2012) Bindi has taken up a strong stance on overpopulation, for which I commend her.
 Undoubtedly it is far and away the world's number one problem.
 Furthermore her charisma and ability to communicate have developed to such a wonderful level that I'm beginning to think she has to be the one to wake everyone up to this most dire situation (see below and here).
-Alas, Bindi seems to have opted (2014-15) for a career in acting and talent shows!

 Music – Chiefly classics, from Vivaldi (1678-1741) to Prokofiev (1891-1953), and traditional and mainstream jazz, including our very own "father of Australian jazz", the illustrious Graeme Bell: just retired from playing (4/3/06) at the age of 92, he's one of my model human beings (alas now deceased, 14/06/2012, at age 97.
 See biographical obituaries on internet).
 Although the raison d'etre of music is the creativity of the composer, in some ways I revere performers more than composers.
 Composition as such is much like talking or writing, and the greatest composers are just the best poets and novelists of music.
 Performance, on the other hand, seems to involve feats of memory and dexterity calling for more brain cells than any mere human being could possess, so I count many performers, especially pianists, among the gods (speaking metaphorically, of course).